 You can search online for recipe for exact quantities but I find that approx 2 teaspoons of citric acid are needed for every kilo of sugar.
 You can use brown sugar but it gives a stronger flavour and darker cordial.
 I soak flowers for a day in water then strain off the yellowy water, add the sugar and citric acid and bring to the boil.
 You don’t want to boil the flowers as this scalds them and they turn brown.

-I’ve never made elderflower champagne but you can mix the cordial with white wine or sharp cider and fizzy water to get a similar result.
+Elderflower champagne is also very popular to try making.
+I’ve never made it but you can mix the cordial with white wine or sharp cider and fizzy water to get a similar result.